top of page

 The interpretations of the signal differences correspond to symbolic interpretations and designs.

 We observe and grasp something with a word as a symbolic concept.
 The observable is not the symbol and yet it is.
 The two seem to be mutually exclusive, but they have an interacting reality.
 This also brings us back to the already mentioned phenomenon of wave-particle dualism in quantum physics, which shows an indeterminacy, because a wave cannot be a particle and a particle cannot be a wave.
-The electron is a particle but also a wave (described by an equation), while the properties of electrons as particles can be explained by the laws of classical physics.
+The electron is a particle but also a wave (described by an equation), while the properties of electrons as particles can be explained only partially by the laws of classical physics.
 There is a two-unity in mutual connection, which I hold as mondualism.
 We speak of quantum objects that exhibit different properties when measured.

 The content and meaning of the linguistic concept of symbols correspond, as it were, to the wave of matter mentioned earlier.
 The identification enables the mental symbol formation, the identification is the "wave".
 Both terms lead to a blurring, since they trigger contradictions.
 But it seems as if they received the same “baptism” in their structure.